ianmaloba/ianmaloba/README.md

 ## 📜 Quote:

 >_“The code you write makes you a programmer.
 The code you delete makes you a good one.
-The code you don’t have to write makes you a great one.”_ — Johannes Kepler
+The code you don’t have to write makes you a great one.”_ — Mario Fusco

 ---